The ability to accurately assess your risk tolerance is one of the foundational underpinnings of a well-designed investment portfolio.

 Higher risk offers the potential for higher returns, but historically, chances are higher when you stay invested over time.
 If you lose your confidence during a down market and move to cash, you could miss an eventual recovery in stock prices.
-Knowing your risk tolerance can help you avoid that mistake.
+Determining your risk tolerance can help you avoid that mistake.

-The need for honest self-assessment
+The need for an honest risk tolerance assessment

-By assessing your risk tolerance level with your advisor, you are less likely to abandon a thoughtful investment plan during a market selloff or take on excessive risk during a bull market.
+By assessing your risk tolerance level with us, you are less likely to abandon a thoughtful investment plan during a market selloff or take on excessive risk during a bull market.
 Unless you have a life-altering event or your financial goals change, you should anchor to a long-term portfolio.
 This requires only minor adjustments from time to time.

-Personalized investment recommendations from your advisor
+Personalized investment recommendations from us, your financial advisor

 You will gain greater insight into how specific changes in risk tolerance and market behaviors are likely to impact your portfolio.
 In our view, this will lead to greater precision in defining what it means to be a conservative or aggressive investor, or somewhere in between.